-Bring the expertise of our pediatric therapy and psychology staff to your organization!
+Bring the expertise of our staff to your organization!

 Our programs help parents meet their children’s developmental needs with recent research findings and practical strategies.
 Programs are typically 90 minutes and presented in English, though they may be conducted in several other languages.